hyperledgendary/contract-as-a-service/README.md

                   - name: pullimg-secret
 ```

-This is tying a few things together.
+This final deployment is tying a few things together.

 - The Docker image name of the container, and the secret used to pull this from the registry
 - Again we can see the port in use